Qiskit/qiskit/README.md

 [Python API](https://github.com/IBM/qiskit-api-py) with [OPENQASM](https://github.com/IBM/qiskit-openqasm).

-*Under development*; There are Jupyter notebooks demonstrating components of the SDK.
+*Under development*; There are Jupyter notebooks demonstrating components of the SDK in the *scripts* directory.
+There are also command line test scripts in the *testscripts* directory.

 *Under development*; Ismael has refactored the parser on a branch of qx-sdk but not committed yet.
+For this reason, I am leaving the Qasm module as is for now, except to change it to accept OPENQASM.
 We want to reorganize the SDK so that is has a comfortable and intuitive interface for developers.

 Here is the current organization.
 The *qiskit_sdk* directory is a Python module.
-It contains a *Qasm* module for parsing OPENQASM circuits, a *QasmInterpreters* module for unrolling to a backend, and a *QasmBackends* module implementing collections of backend methods.
-A *CircuitGraph* module represents, transforms, and computes properties of OPENQASM circuits as directed acyclic graphs.
+It contains a *Qasm* module for parsing OPENQASM circuits, an *unroll* module for unrolling QASM to a circuit object, a *circuit* module for representing, transforming, and computeing properties of OPENQASM circuits as directed acyclic graphs, and a *localize* module for mapping all-to-all circuits to run on machines with fixed couplings.

-Quantum circuits flow through the components as follows. **OPENQASM** source, as a file or string, is passed into a *QasmParser*, which produces an abstract syntax tree (**AST**).
-The **AST** is passed to a *QasmInterpreter* that is attached to a *QasmBackend*.
-The *QasmInterpreter* makes calls into the *QasmBackend* and does whatever that backend is defined to do.
-The *BaseBackend* simply prints calls into itself and is useful for debugging **QASM** circuits.
-The *CircuitBackend* creates a *CircuitGraph* object that represents the **OPENQASM** circuit as a directed acyclic graph (**DAG**).
-The *CircuitGraph* provides methods for working with circuits.
+Quantum circuits flow through the components as follows. **OPENQASM** source, as a file or string, is passed into a *Qasm* object, whose *parse* method produces an abstract syntax tree (**AST**) representation.
+The **AST** is passed to an *Unroller* that is attached to an *UnrollerBackend*.
+There is an unimplemented base class, a *PrinterBackend* for outputting text, and a *CircuitBackend* for constructing *circuit* objects.
+The *circuit* object represents an unrolled **OPENQASM** circuit as a directed acyclic graph (**DAG**).
+The *circuit* provides methods for working with circuits and outputting **OPENQASM**.

 ## Setup Python Virtual Enviroment